Pille Lill: Biography

 Pille Lill was born in Pärnu.
 She started her journey as a musician with piano studies at Pärnu Children's Music School.
 She has graduated the Estonian Academy of Music and Theater (EAMT) with two specialties – music pedagogy/choir conducting (prof. Artur Vahter) and opera singing (assist. prof. Rostislav Gurjev).
 She continued her studies as an operasinger at Helsinki Sibelius Academy (prof. Mirja Klemi) and after that at the post graduate level of the London Guildhall School of Music and Drama (prof. Johanna Peters).
 She defended her master's degree at the Sibelius Academy (2003, prof. Liisa Linko-Malmio).
-During 2004–2011 she furthered her skills at the doctorate level of EAMT (prof. Jaakko Ryhänen), in the context of which she studied at the University of Music Karlsruhe in 2005-2006 in the German lied class (Professors Hartmut Höll and Mitsuko Shirai).
+During 2004–2011 she furthered her skills at the doctorate level of EAMT (prof. Jaakko Ryhänen), in the context of which she studied at the University of Music Karlsruhe in 2005–2006 in the German lied class (Professors Hartmut Höll and Mitsuko Shirai).
 She has taken part of several masterclasses by world-famous distinguished musicians - Elisabeth Söderström, Irwin Gage, Emma Kirkby, Mauriz Sillem, Gerhard Kahry, Eva Märtson-Wilson, Andre Orlowitz, Wilma Vernocchi, Gundula Hinz etc.

-Pille Lill has been a vocal teacher in the Voice Department of EAMT from 1997 to 2003 (assistant professor from 2003), instructed master’s level students in German lied class (2007-2013) and directed EAMT's opera studio (2004-2005).
-She has given master classes in many countries (Estonia, Germany, Finland, Belarus, Latvia, Russia, Israel, Italy) and her most outstanding students either have worked or are working at the Estonian National Opera (Helen Lokuta, Angelika Mikk, Olga Zaitseva, Oliver Kuusik) and Latvian National Opera (Marlena Keine).
+Pille Lill has been a vocal teacher in the Voice Department of EAMT from 1997 to 2003 (assistant professor from 2003), instructed master's level students in German lied class (2007–2013) and directed EAMT's opera studio (2004–2005).
+She has given master classes in many countries (Estonia, Germany, Finland, Belarus, Latvia, Russia, Israel, Italy, Ukraine) and her most outstanding students either have worked or are working at the Estonian National Opera (Helen Lokuta, Angelika Mikk, Olga Palamartchuk, Oliver Kuusik) and Latvian National Opera (Marlena Keine).
 She has been a part of the jury of the Estonian National Vocal Contest (2009, 2013, 2017, 2022) and St. Petersburg Chopin (2015, 2019) and Rachmaninov (2016) International Competition for singers, Jerusalem Young Artist Opera Festival Competition (2018) and T.O.S.C.A Opera Singers Competition in Italy (2018, 2022, 2024).

 Pille Lill is the founder and artistic director of the PLMF Music Trust from 2003.
 The goal of the organisation is to support talented musicians by offering further education and performing opportunities on various stages in Estonia and abroad.
 PLMF is developing diverse cross border cooperation through being a part of International Artist Managers’ Association(IAMA), European Festivals’ Association (EFA) and International Society for the Performing Arts (ISPA).
-PLMF has created four festivals - Tallinn Chamber Music Festival (including every-year prizes for the musicians), Tallinn Winter Festival (including good deed initiative with the motto "Open your eyes, open your heart"), Eivere Piano Festival (with Summer School for pianists), Väike-Maarja Music Festival (including National Vocal Contest, which is dedicated to the early deceased outstanding tenor Vello Jürna).
-In addition, PLMF is organizing Rapla Church Music Festival from 2010, which is featuring International Rapla Summer Academy for singers.
+PLMF has created five festivals - Tallinn Chamber Music Festival from 2005 (including every-year prizes for the musicians), Tallinn Winter Festival from 2006 (including good deed initiative with the motto "Open your eyes, open your heart"), Virumaa Music Festival from 2019 (including the Virumaa Young Musician competition), Eivere Piano Festival (with Summer School for pianists), Väike-Maarja Music Festival (including National Vocal Contest, which is dedicated to the early deceased outstanding tenor Vello Jürna).
+In addition, PLMF is organizing Rapla Church Music Festival from 2010, which is featuring International Rapla International Summer Academy for singers and Valga–Valka Churches Summer Music Festival from 2020.